 I also concluded that the Greenpeace lady thought that the proposed oil exploration off the south island coast was intended only for NZ’s own energy needs since she proposed to me that wind farms built by our Government would replace the need for off shore oil drilling.
 Not so.
 Even now, crude oil is NZ’s fourth largest export commodity.
 If we found more oil, this oil would be for exporting.
-But aside from that, looking at the alternatives as a global rather than local issue, by promoting wind turbines as an alternative to oil energy, this GreenPeace representative is effectively promoting exploration for rare earth elements, such as Neodymium, as a preference to exploring for oil.
+But aside from that, looking at the alternatives as a global rather than local issue, by promoting wind turbines as an alternative to oil energy, this GreenPeace representative is effectively promoting exploration for rare earth elements, such as Neodymium for magnets and cobalt for batteries, as a preference to exploring for oil.

-Neodymium is the rare earth element that is essential in the manufacture of the electro-magnets for the wind turbines.
-Incidentally, her new iPad also requires the mining of rare earth elements for its manufacture.
+Neodymium is the rare earth element that is essential in the manufacture of the powerful electro-magnets for the wind turbines.

 There are serious and considerable environmental concerns connected with sourcing rare earth elements.
 Extracting rare earth elements begins with mining, followed by the refining process and then disposal.